 In fact sex was a major feature of his practice of magic.

-Although I presented the history of tarot to you in its correct chronological order it wasn’t until 1966 that the history of tarot was fully understood.
+Although I presented the history of tarot to you in its correct chronological order it wasn’t until 1966 that the history of tarot was more fully understood.

-Shown images of medieval triumph parade
+Class shown images of medieval floats of a triumph parade